2008 Miami RedHawks football team

-The 2008 Miami RedHawks football team represented the Miami University in the 2008 NCAA Division I FBS football season.
+The 2008 Miami RedHawks football team represented Miami University in the 2008 NCAA Division I FBS football season.
 The team competed as a member of the East Division of the Mid-American Conference (MAC) and finished the season with a 2–10 record and a 1–7 record in conference games.
 The RedHawks were led by fourth-year head coach Shane Montgomery, who resigned after the season.